John Reuben: Background

 Reuben is of Jewish heritage and according to his MySpace, his mother is the owner of a Christian Death Metal record label.
-His brother is Maker Studio CEO Danny Zappin.
+His brother is Maker Studios CEO Danny Zappin.
 Raised in Pataskala, Ohio, a suburb of Columbus, Reuben got his start in rapping by taking the bus into the city to rap on open mic nights and participate in rap battles at the age of fifteen.
 Reuben later released Monuments, an independent EP, which caught the attention of Gotee Records.
 They took a chance, signing him to the label and releasing his first project, Are We There Yet?, in 2000.
 TobyMac, the founder of Gotee Records, provided vocals for the album's final track, "God is Love."
 The album was nominated for a Dove award in 2002.

 Reuben's next release, Hindsight (2002), continues his use of a wide variety of musical genres and thoughtful, often funny lyrics.
 The album was praised as a "truly eclectic and creative hip-hop album that blends old-school sounds with progressive production."
 Once thought to be a Christian version of Eminem, Reuben's first two releases established him as an original, witty, sarcastic musician, as well as Gotee's top-selling solo rap artist.

 Professional Rapper (2003) marked Reuben's debut as a self-producing artist.
 The album is noticeably different from his previous efforts, using more instruments and less DJ sampling for the tracks.
 Along with these differences, the album is noticeably darker in both lyrics and feel.
 It includes several somber tracks which allow a glimpse into Reuben's struggles and self-doubt.
 Adrienne Camp of The Benjamin Gate contributes vocals to two tracks on the album.

 The following year Reuben released So In Hindsight the Professional Rapper Isn't There Yet (2004), an album of remixed versions of songs from his first three albums.